jonolafur/cli-fft/readme.txt

 Boost missing: The standard installation of boost is probably not enough.
 If cmake complains that it cannot find it, you probably need to install some more boost.
 Look for libboost-program-options in your package manager.

 FFTW too old: If the compiler complains that the functions fftw_import_wisdom_from_filename or fftw_export_wisdom_to_filename cannot be found, you probably don't have fftw 3.3 installed.
-PLease download it at fftw.org and compile and install it (it is very easy!).
+Please download it at fftw.org and compile and install it (it is very easy!).
 Set it up so that cmake will find it under /usr/local.